 According to sustainability experts at ASU, the stadium is projected to produce over 404,000 kilowatt-hours (kWh) of clean renewable energy annually.

 You’re probably wondering: what does all that mean?
 What’s a kilowatt hour?
 Broken down in layman's terms, if you run an appliance, like a hairdryer or a microwave, for one hour, you will use about one kilowatt hour.
 Using those examples, the energy produced by Farrington could microwave almost six million meals or style 1.6 million hairdos per year.

 Another way of looking at it that’s a little more practical, Farrington will generate enough energy to power 35 single family homes for one year.

 ASU partnered with APS to install the solar shade canopy through their Renewable Energy Incentive Program.
 After the utility approved the incentive, the school contracted with Ameresco to design and install the system.

-It is difficult to predict if Farrington’s additions will produce more energy than it uses, cashing in on that incentive, because the stadium shares a meter with the Weatherup facility making it a challenge to differentiate production between the two, according to Jean Humphries of the ASU Solar Team.
+It is difficult to predict if Farrington’s additions will produce more energy than it uses because the stadium shares a meter with the Weatherup facility making it a challenge to differentiate energy consumption between the two facilities, according to Jean Humphries of the ASU Solar Team.